louis-mueller/geodynamo/README.md

 with the data stored in columns, are plotted in a pre defined configuration of Subplots.
 The color is chosen by a letter snippet defining the planet mass (M), and three further snippets can be defined in ID to differentiate simulations accordingly.

+It still does not have the correct x-axis label!

 ### Summary process_debug.sh
 This script is used to streamline the CHIC testing and debugging workflow.